How to Make a Small Room Look Bigger: 9 Simple Tricks

 A large picture of horses and a large butterfly piece of art make a girl's small room look bigger.

 Another trick for making a small room look bigger is to add a mural!
-We added a mural to Attley's small bedroom in our old house and it made it look so much bigger!
-I think it's because it draws your attention to it and flows from the floor all the way to the ceiling.
+We added a mural to Attley's small bedroom in our old house, and it made it look so much bigger!
+I think it's because the different colors draw your attention to it and flow from the floor to the ceiling.
+A mural is a great idea for rooms that could benefit from a little pop of personality.
+It's one of those creative ways to add visual oomph.

 A tween girl's bedroom has a pink bedframe and a large mural of a fox and birds.